College | October 3, 2022 | Prima Bhakyapaibul

 Grants

 Grants can come from federal and state governments or schools and private institutions.
-Generally, you won’t have to repay grants.
-However, you’ll want to make sure your eligibility is maintained as grants are typically need-based.
-Grants are not guaranteed to be offered every year.
+Like the name suggests, grants are essentially gifts that are not expected to be repaid.
+However, you’ll want to make sure you stay eligible for them because grants are typically need-based and aren’t guaranteed to be offered every year.

 Scholarships

-Scholarships are awarded to students for a variety of reasons.
-Students may earn scholarships based on financial need, community service, or academics for their field of study.
-These scholarships are awarded based on information sent through the FAFSA®.
+Scholarships can be awarded to students based on info from the FAFSA® for a variety of reasons, such as financial need, community service, or academics for their field of study.

-Scholarships do not have to be repaid, but you’ll want to stay on top of your scholarships too because they may not be offered every year.
+Like grants, scholarships don’t have to be repaid, but you’ll want to stay on top of them because they may not be offered every year.

 Federal Student Loans